 Awarded to a corporation, agency or elected official whose mission is not urban forestry related but has demonstrated a significant and noteworthy level of contribution to a community, region, or the State of California utilizing urban forestry or green infrastructure programs to contribute to and enhance quality of life.

 Designing with Trees: Public Spaces

 Awarded to landscape designers, architects or town planners, the new ‘Designing with Trees’ category awards projects that utilize the benefits of trees in a creating public spaces.
-Public spaces are those open to the public for recreation, transportation, etc and where the space is not primarily used or residential, retail or commercial activity.
+Public spaces are those open to the public for recreation, transportation, retail or commercial activity.